How to Write Blog Post with ChatGPT (Dos And Don’ts)

 These tasks require human input, research, and effort.
 Also, these are what make blog posts truly valuable and insightful reads.

-Providing relevant visuals, like screenshots, custom illustrations, or informative graphs, can significantly enhance the user experience and improve the overall quality of your blog post.
+Providing relevant visuals, like screenshots, custom illustrations, or informative graphs, can enhance the user experience and improve the quality of your blog post.

 Invest time and effort into research, writing, and creating or sourcing relevant visuals that complement your text.
 Otherwise, that #1 spot on Google is far beyond your reach!